ToryOstr/travel/README.md

+# Welcome to the repository of the **[Travel](https://toryostr.github.io/travel/)** project!

-This is an educational project during the pre-course in The Rolling Scopes School
+This is educational project was done for hands-on learning and improving coding skills